santosfrancisco/spotify-widget/README.md

 First, you should have a spotify app.
 You can create one [here](https://developer.spotify.com/dashboard/).

 Second, you should have a mongodb database.
-I'm using [mlab](https://mlab.com)
+I'm recommend you use [MongoDB Atlas](https://cloud.mongodb.com/).

 After this, fill all enviroment variables in the `.env`